gruntwork-io/docs/docs/guides/stay-up-to-date/terraform/terraform-1.1/deployment-walkthrough/step-2-update-references-to-the-gruntwork-infrastructure-as-code-library.md

 version.
 We (Gruntwork) have gone through all our modules in the library to test and update the code to be compatible with Terraform 1.1.
 As a customer, you need to update to the proper versions of the Gruntwork library to pick up the fixes/changes that we made to be compatible.
-Refer to [the "Updating to new versions" section of "Stay Up to Date"](/library/stay-up-to-date/updating#updating) for instructions on how to update the versions in your code.
+Refer to [Updating Modules](/2.0/docs/library/guides/updating-modules) for instructions on how to update the versions in your code.

 The releases of the modules from the Gruntwork Infrastructure as Code Library that correspond with the